 cultural differences and be universally acceptable to the point of

-live by inspiration, not by obligation?
+live by inspiration, not by obligation or fear of punishment?

 12. Must it not offer us tangible, biological, emotional, psychological